An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 The following is a step-by-step process for creating and deploying a simple Automation Campaign.
 In this example, you will need to create:

-- Two Lists, one with subscribers
+- Two Lists, one with contacts

 - One List Definition